 National Forests and trees play a major role in fighting global climate change.
 In 2020, according to the EPA, US forests in the lower 48 and Alaska absorbed more than 60 billion metric tons of carbon (more than half stored in soils!).
 That is equivalent to approximately 13% of all US greenhouse gases emitted that year!

 At $1 per tree, giving the gift of trees is one small thing you can do to present your loved ones with a gift that will help fight climate change and support future generations.

-1. Trees help us breathe
+2. Trees help us breathe

-4. Trees bring us together
+5. Trees bring us together

-Let’s face it, it’s been a challenging and polarizing year for many Americans.
-Planting trees on our National Forests can be the gift that sparks positive conversation and brings your friends and family together.
-Our forests benefit all Americans and tree planting is a great way to show your loved ones how much they mean to you.
+Let’s face it, it’s been a challenging few years for many of us.
+Planting trees on National Forests can be the gift that sparks positivity and brings us closer together.National Forests benefit all of us and tree planting is a great way to show your loved ones how much they mean to you.